Backstage Plugin Guide | PagerDuty

 1. From the top menu, navigate to Integrations Developer Tools App Registration.

-2. Click New App and perform the following:
+2. Click New App and configure the following fields on the screen:

-5. In the Permission Scope section we recommend selecting the following permissions to ensure that the plugin works as expected:
+3. In the Permission Scope section, select the following permissions to ensure that the plugin works as expected:

 🚧